-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
+Services that are covered for you What you must pay when you get these services HIV Screening For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: One screening exam every 12 months For women who are pregnant, we cover: Up to three screening exams during a pregnancy There is no coinsurance, copayment, or deductible for members eligible for Medicare- covered preventive HIV screening.
+Home Health Agency Care Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
 You must be homebound, which means leaving home is a major effort.
-Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies \$0 copayment for all home health visits provided by a network home health agency when Medicare criteria are met.
+Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services \$0 copayment for all home health visits provided by a network home health agency when Medicare criteria are met.
 Other copayments or coinsurance may apply (Please see Durable Medical Equipment and Related Supplies for applicable copayments or coinsurance).
 Your provider may need to obtain prior authorization.
-30% coinsurance for all home health visits provided by a home health agency when Medicare criteria are met.
-Other copayments or coinsurance may apply (Please see Durable Medical Equipment and Related Supplies for applicable copayments or coinsurance).
-You pay these amounts until you reach the out-of-pocket maximum.
+Referral is required.
 Home Infusion Therapy Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
-The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and You will pay the cost- sharing that applies to primary care services, specialist physician services, or Home Health (as described under "Physician/Practitioner Services, Including Doctor's Office Visits" or "Home Health Agency Care") depending on You will pay the cost- sharing that applies to primary care services, specialist physician services, or Home Health (as described under "Physician/Practitioner Services, Including Doctor's Office Visits" or "Home Health Agency Care") depending on
+The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and supplies (for example, tubing and catheters).
+Covered services include, but are not limited to: You will pay the cost-sharing that applies to primary care services, specialist physician services, or Home Health (as described under "Physician/ Practitioner Services, Including Doctor's Office Visits" or "Home Health Agency Care") depending on where you